dlblak03/AWS-Labs/README.md

-Files needed to complete AWS Labs that I have went through
+Files needed to complete the AWS Labs that I have went through